-4.2.1 Assessment of Compensation Events
+4.2.1 Assessment of compensation events

-Under each option assessment of the financial impact of a compensation event is made by reference to the impact on defined cost and the resulting fee.
-Changes to the prices are assessed as the impact of the compensation event on the actual defined cost for work that has been done, the forecast defined cost of work not yet done and the resulting fee.
-Table 4.5 highlights the incentives and risks associated with each of the payment options under the NEC ECC conditions of contract.
+Under each option assessment of the financial impact of a compensation event is made by reference to the impact on Defined Cost and the resulting Fee.
+Changes to the Prices are assessed as the impact of the compensation event on the actual Defined Cost for work that has been done, the forecast Defined Cost of work not yet done and the resulting Fee.